john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 > Test-Driven Development: We used tests to write better code.

+Another way people use [test-driven development](https://www.agilealliance.org/glossary/tdd/) is they write the important unit tests _before_ they write their code.
+It is a just another way for people to draw out a blueprint for their new code, before they start writing.

-We rewrote our code to be correct after writing tests that cover all the important concepts our code should have.
-This is called "test-driven development", and it's a great tool to have under your belt.
+This is just another tool to have under your belt.

 ### Did we forget anything?

 Did we forget to test anything in our quadratic function?

-## 2. Understandable - by Strangers New to the Code
+## 2. Good Tests are Understandable by Strangers New to the Code

-Okay, so, would someone who has never seen this code before understand just how good our test is?
+Brass tacks: would someone who has never seen this code before understand just how good our test is?
 Probably not, we don't explain about the discriminant, and the three cases we are testing.
 So, essentially, that test is useless to anyone but us.
-(And probably in 5 years, it will be useless to us too.)
+(And probably in 2 years, it would be useless to us, too.)
 So, let's fix it:

 ```python
 import unittest